jacobsc050/senior-thesis/README.md

 Worked on with Kobe Chen

 This project uses an integrating sphere, PSoC, Python, and Excel.
-I explored LED based single photon avalanche detector.
+I explored LED based single photon avalanche detectors.

 Below is an image of the integrating sphere making sure the only light that got the reverse biased LED was from the source light.